Technical art history: Aim

 As the field is so interdisciplinary, identifying one single aim is a futile endeavour that would undoubtedly neglect the many different research possibilities that technical art history offers.
 Through collaborative interpretation, the multidisciplinary data can shed light on a broad range of subjects such as the material history of artworks, the artist's working process, and their use of specific materials.
 Knowledge of the physical and material aspect of artworks can assist in the authentication of artworks, and as such the field has also been described as a modern connoisseurship.
 The Rembrandt Research Project is an example of a well-known large research initiative that employed methodologies from technical art history to analyse and authenticate works by Rembrandt.

 Although a large part of the research within technical art history is focused on these material aspects, many new types of research have developed within the field that try to achieve a broader view of the process of making that includes historic techniques, workshop practices, the context in which artists worked, and the transmission of tacit knowledge through manuscripts.
 Two examples of research initiatives that investigate the process of converting (tacit) craft knowledge into (scientific) written knowledge are the Making and Knowing project (Columbia University), and the ARTECHNE project (Utrecht University and University of Amsterdam).
 Instead of focusing on an artwork as the primary object, these projects focus on written documents, to improve understanding on how techniques in the arts were transmitted among artists and craftsmen.

 New insight into the material histories of artworks, from its moment of creation until its current condition in the 21st century, will encourage to look at works of art with fresh eyes and might lead to new insights in art history.
 Subsequently, every new observation on a work of art – in material or methodological terms – will spark new experimental and documentary research for confirmation.
 Finally, being re-engaged with artists “and all their processes and ambitions for making art” brings us back closer to the hand of the artist, allowing us to critically reflect on our interpretation of their works.

 Educational programmes

-Technical art history was slow to penetrate art history departments at universities, as it had to compete with the emerging ‘new’ art histories in the 1970s and 1980s.
+Technical art history was one the emerging ‘new’ art histories in the 1970s and 1980s.
 Nowadays, several universities around the world offer training and research programmes based on technical art history.